humanoidsbv/team-awesome-ruben/README.md

     npm run storybook
     ```

-    Storybook is now running at `http://localhost:6006`!
+    Storybook should now be running at `http://localhost:6006`!

     <!-- AUTO-GENERATED-CONTENT:END -->